1. Group structure

 The Chairman of the Board of Directors is not a member of the Executive Committee.

 Responsibilities: The Board of Directors defines the general strategy of BNPP AM Belgium and supervises the organisation and functions of internal and external control, as well as the activities of the Executive Committee.
-When exercising its prerogatives, the Board of Directors applies the strategy and recommendations defined by BNP PARIBAS ASSET MANAGEMENT Holding (BNPP AM Holding).
+When exercising its prerogatives, the Board of Directors applies the strategy and recommendations defined by the French parent company BNP PARIBAS ASSET MANAGEMENT Holding (BNPP AM Holding).

 4. Executive Committee